+- C7

+- C8

-- C7 Lanes must have a minimum width of 3m if one way, and 5m if two way. - C8 Carriageways and drainage should be coordinated between developments that collectively create new lanes. - C9 Lanes must provide rear service access to properties fronting New South Head Road, Dover Road or Newcastle Street to sites which currently have only one vehicular frontage. - C10 Buildings should address new lanes to provide passive surveillance. - C11 Applicants must demonstrate that the proposed service lane will be of benefit to the traffic circulation system in the Rose Bay Centre as a whole.
+- Carriageways and drainage should be coordinated between developments that collective create new lanes.

+Lanes must provide rear service access to properties.
+C9 - C10 Buildings should address new lanes to provide passive surveillance. - C11 Applicants must demonstrate that the proposed service lane will be of benefit to the traffic circulation system in the Rose Bay Centre as a whole.